WFED: Establishment in Brooklyn, New York

 The station was first licensed on September 25, 1926, as WTRC, to the Twentieth Assembly District Regular Republican Club, Inc., 62 Woodbine Street in Brooklyn.
 It was established during a chaotic period when most government regulation had been suspended, with new stations free to be set up with few restrictions.
 As of the end of 1926, WTRC was reported to be at 1250 kHz, with a power of 50 watts.
-In March 1927, government oversight of radio stations was reestablished, with the formation of the Federal Radio Commission (FRC).
+The Radio Act of 1927 reestablished governmental oversight of radio broadcasting with the creation of the Federal Radio Commission (FRC).

 Move south

 On August 2, 1927, the station's owner was changed to the Independent Publishing Company, the call sign was changed to WTFF, reflecting its affiliation with The Fellowship Forum newspaper, in addition to a relocation to Mount Vernon Hills, Virginia, a southern suburb of Washington, D.C.
 In the fall of 1928, the call sign was changed to WJSV, the initials of the Fellowship Forum publisher, James S. Vance, who was controversial due to ties he and his newspaper had to the Ku Klux Klan.
 On November 11, 1928, under the provisions of a major national reallocation by the FRC's General Order 40, WTFF was assigned to a "high-powered regional" frequency of 1460 kHz, with a power of 10,000 watts.
 The only other station assigned to this frequency was KSTP in Saint Paul, Minnesota.